groovy-tutorial/groovy-tutorial/manuscript/Introduction.md

 I really hope that this tutorial gives you a basis in understanding the Groovy language and I hope that you start to see why I like Groovy so much.

+Q> ## Did you know?
+Q> As of March 2015 Groovy entered the incubation phase at Apache?
+Q> This is the first step towards having Groovy become a full-blown Apache project.

 ## Something Wrong?

 If you find something wrong I'd really appreciate you letting me know via either: